data-community-of-practice/AI-Graph-Obsidian/tools/Week 12/Stable Diffusion 3.5.md

 This section shows the output comparison of Stable Diffusion 3.5 (SD3.5) and FLUX.1! as per <a href="https://www.runcomfy.com/comfyui-workflows/stable-diffusion-3.5-vs-flux1" target="_blank"> RunComfy. </a> With the latest ComfyUI workflow, you can now input a text prompt and generate images using both models simultaneously, making it easy to compare and select your favorite results.

-Note - The output using SD3.5-large and Flux.1-schnell, each model showcased its strengths.
-FLUX.1 excels at creating highly photorealistic images, while SD3.5 shines in producing anime-style artwork without needing additional fine-tuning or adjustments.

 ![](https://imgur.com/BEztrwv.png)
 <div align="center"><small>Output image comparison 1 between Sd3.5 vs Flux.1<a href="https://runcomfy.com/comfyui-workflows/stable-diffusion-3.5-vs-flux1" target="_blank"> Source</a></small></div>